b-rad-c/bl-music-player/README.md

 # Blender App Template Sample - Music Player

-An music visualizer made with blender.
-It has a simple gui music player (blender app template) that allows you to select and play music files from your computer.
+A music visualizer made with blender.
+It has a gui music player (blender app template) that allows you to select and play music files from your computer.
 It will bake the audio samples to drive a geo nodes animation synced to the music.

 It also has a cli (blender as a python module) to render a video file of the animation with a given audio file.

 Current version is tested with blender 4.4 and python 3.11.

-This is a proof of concept app, it has limited functionality and may not work as expected.
+This is a proof of concept app, it has limited functionality and may not fully work as expected.
 But it is a demo of blender app templates and well as blender as a python module.
 It shows how you can reuse code between two blender apps.

 # usage
 To setup a local dev environment from source: